ofiwg/libfabric/man/fi_endpoint.3.md

 coordinated with address vectors.
 See fi_av(3) and fi_rx_addr(3).

-The fi_rx_context call is used to retrieve a specific context, identified by an index.
+The fi_rx_context call is used to retrieve a specific context, identified by an index (see above for details on receive context attributes).
 Providers may dynamically allocate contexts when fi_rx_context is called, or may statically create all contexts when fi_endpoint is invoked.
 By default, a receive context inherits the properties of its associated endpoint.
 However, applications may request context specific attributes through the attr parameter.
 Support for per receive context attributes is provider specific and not guaranteed.
 Providers will return the actual attributes assigned